openmpf/openmpf.github.io/docs/docs/Development-Environment-Guide.md

 ## Packaging a Component

-In a non-Docker deployment, admin users can register compnent packages through the web UI.
+In a non-Docker deployment, admin users can register component packages through the web UI.
 Refer to [Component Registration](#component-registration).

 Once the descriptor file is complete, as described in [Component Descriptor Reference](Component-Descriptor-Reference/index.html), the next step is to compile your component source code, and finally, create a .tar.gz package containing the descriptor file, component library, and all other necessary files.